chloewildman/CS601_HW3_Wildman/README.md

 - I tested on multiple devices.
 - I hosted this on GitHub pages, which helped me identify small issues that my local host wasn't detecting and gave me the opportunity to actually see it on my mobile device.
 - Added multiple images and real world examples.
-- I spent a lot of time on this assignment to make it visually appealing and professional.
+- In terms of effort, I spent a ton of time and effort on this assignment, even more-so than our previous assignments (and I'm taking my time with them to make the best of them).
+I tried to go beyond just implementing each requirement to mix and match and really understand the material.
+I think the result is visually appealing and professional.